Masters in Public Health(MPH)

 Why the University of Rochester for your MPH?

-Our program is certified by the Council on Education for Public Health (CEPH)
+- Our program is accredited by the Council on Education for Public Health (CEPH)

 Located in the dynamic city of Rochester with its International Jazz Festival, Eastman School of Music, home of Susan B. Anthony and Frederick Douglass and in close proximity to the beautiful Finger Lakes Region of New York State featuring award-winning wineries.

 Public Health is an exciting and growing field that lets you make a real impact on the world around you.
 Public Health saves lives—your life, the lives of your family and friends, and the lives of people around the world.

 Why Should I Pursue a Career in Public Health?